openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 In short, the four sessions explained:

-  * **BoF** â€“ â€œBirds of a Featherâ€.
-Basically means â€˜members of a teamâ€.
+  * **BoF** – “Birds of a Feather”.
+Basically means ‘members of a team”.
 Can be best described as an informal team meeting to discuss a variety of things and make decisons. ([article desribing the BoF](http://news.opensuse.org/2011/06/14/opensuse-conference-and-rw-sessions-the-bof/))

-  * **Workshop** â€“ teaching session.
+  * **Workshop** – teaching session.
 In a workshop, a number of participants sit down to learn in a hands-on manner (via exercises) a particular skill like packaging or testing an application and submitting a bugreport.

-  * **Hack Session** â€“ coding session.
+  * **Hack Session** – coding session.
 A group of developers/packagers/artist/writers/etc gets together to get a particular job done.
 For example to get certain packages build, a feature integrated or a document written.